On phenomenological parametrizations for the luminosity distance of gravitational waves: A novel parametrization

 Assuming an infinite number of terms, this parametrization can be rewritten as

-The sum in the first square bracket is further separated into two sums, one with coefficient $2i$ and the other with coefficient $-1$.
+the sum in the first square bracket is further separated into two sums, one with coefficient $2i$ and the other with coefficient $-1$.
 The latter is immediately recognised as a geometric series, while the former is the derivative of the geometric series.
 Similarly, the sum in the second square bracket is also the derivative of a geometric series.
-For $z>0$ these geometric series are convergent, for simplicity we define $p = 1+z$, and after a few simplifications $\delta(z)$ can be rewritten as follows,
+For $z>0$ these geometric series are convergent.
+If we want to include $z=0$, regularization is needed.
+For simplicity we define $p = 1+z$, and after a few simplifications $\delta(z)$ can be rewritten as follows,

-Now let us derive the form of $\Xi_X(z)$ for this new parametrization.
-Since $\delta_X(z)$ is not well behaved at $z=0$, the integration required for computing $\Xi_X$ contains a divergence.
-To circumvent this issue we regularise by removing the divergent terms, thus obtaining